 \subsection{Dense pairs and generic derivations}

-Throughout this section we suppose $T$ is a one-sorted $\cL$-open theory of topological fields for which $T_\delta^*$ is consistent.
-The connection of $T_P$ with the theory $T_\delta^*$ arises via the field of constants $C_K$ of a model $K$ of $T_\delta^*$.
+Throughout this section we suppose $T$ is a one-sorted $\cL$-open theory of topological fields and $\cK$ be a model of $T_\delta^*$.
+The connection of $T_P$ with the theory $T_\delta^*$ arises via the field of constants $C_K$ of a model $\cK$ of $T_\delta^*$.
 Recall that by our definition of $T_\delta$, $\Q(\Omega)$ is a subfield of $C_K$.
-One can readily observe that when $K\models \CODF$, the pair $(K, C_K)$ is a dense pair of real-closed fields.
+One can readily observe that when $\cK\models \CODF$, the pair $(\cK_{|\cL}, C_K)$ is a dense pair of real-closed fields.
 The following lemma shows this holds in general for $T_\delta^*$.
-For the convenience of the reader, we give a proof here, following the references \cite[Lemma 7.4]{F}, \cite[Lemma 2.5]{berenstein-vassiliev2010} (see also \cite[Corollary 1.7]{BCPP2018}).
+For the reader's convenience, we give a proof here, following the references \cite[Lemma 7.4]{F}, \cite[Lemma 2.5]{berenstein-vassiliev2010} (see also \cite[Corollary 1.7]{BCPP2018}).